Sunday of Week 14 of Ordinary Time (Year A)

 His ailment, far from being an obstruction to preaching the Gospel, in fact made the power of Christ more visible.
 From then on, Paul, far from wanting his problem to be removed, says:

-I will all the more gladly boast of my weaknesses, that the power of Christ may rest upon me.
+…I will boast all the more gladly of my weaknesses, so that the power of Christ may dwell in me.
+(2 Cor 12:9)

-He begins to realise that:
+Paul begins to realise that:

-When I am weak, then I am strong.
+…whenever I am weak, then I am strong.
+(2 Cor 12:10)

 How different from the way we sometimes approach God, or Jesus, or Mary!
-“God, give me this…God, I must have this or I can’t go on…Not your will, O Lord, but mine be done!
+We say, “God, give me this…God, I must have this or I can’t go on…Not your will, O Lord, but mine be done!
 My will be done in heaven as I am trying to get it done on earth!”
 Everything is upside down.
 It is not surprising, then, that such prayers seem to go unanswered.

 There are some things which can be changed in life, and it is up to us to do the changing, mainly by changing ourselves.
 There are other things which cannot be changed and need to be accepted and lived with.
 Peace comes from saying a sincere Yes to what is clearly God’s will in our life.
 This will of God is most often made known by the realities by which we are surrounded.
-Peace comes when I want, really want, what God wants – when God’s will and mine coincide.
+Peace comes when I want, really want, what God wants—when God’s will and mine coincide.
 This is not passive fatalism; it is an active and joyful response.

 Sharing the yoke